-Some members obtain further benefits by paying Additional Voluntary Contributions (AVCs) to the Scheme.
+Some members obtain further benefits from the Scheme by paying Additional Voluntary Contributions (AVCs) to the Scheme.
 The liabilities in respect of these AVCs are equal to the value of the investments bought by the contributions.
 Details of the providers and funds are set out in Appendix I to this Statement.

-From time to time, the Trustees review the choice of investments available to members to ensure that they remain appropriate to the members' needs.
+From time to time, the Trustees review the choice of investments available to members to ensure that they remain appropriate to the benefits that are payable to members under the Scheme.